lalcebo/docker-traefik-https/README.md

 ## Introduction

 Traefik v2 on localhost with HTTPS support using **local.dev** domain.
-This project creates different server app containers to use for your projects on local like MySQL (MariaDB), Redis, Memcached or anothers.
+This project creates different server app containers to use for your projects on local like MySQL, MariaDB, Redis, Memcached or another.

 ### Requirements